-In an open letter published on Monday on BlackBerry.com and in full-page ads scheduled to be published on Tuesday in 30 publications worldwide – including the Globe & Mail, National Post, Wall Street Journal and Washington Post – the company wants to set the record straight.
+In full-page ads scheduled to be published online today on BlackBerry.com and in 30 publications worldwide – including the Globe & Mail, National Post, Wall Street Journal and Washington Post – the company wants to set the record straight.

 “These are no doubt challenging times for us,” the ads state, “and we don’t underestimate the situation or ignore the challenges.
 We are making the difficult changes necessary to strengthen BlackBerry.”

 Andrew MacLeod, BlackBerry’s Regional Managing Director, North America, tells Yahoo!
 Canada Finance that now is the right time to raise the volume of communications.

 “We’re certainly going through a very tough transition and a difficult restructuring,” said MacLeod.
 “Candidly, obviously when you go through a restructuring like we are, it’s going to create some jitters across all segments of our ecosystem.
 We’re aware of the fact that there’s a ton of speculation out there, and we really wanted to just communicate directly with all the loyal customers and constituents that work with BlackBerry, whether they’re developers, carriers, enterprise customers, or just users on the street.”

 Following reports last month that the company was retreating from the consumer market in favour of enterprise and prosumer customers, MacLeod wanted to clarify.